cryptomator/docs/source/hub/deployment.rst

 Deployment
 ==========

-Cryptomator Hub is a can be deployed to a Kubernetes cluster or a Docker host.
+Cryptomator Hub can be deployed to a Kubernetes cluster or a Docker host.
 The following sections describe the deployment process in detail.

 .. note::

-    Cryptomator Hub is also offered as a hosted solution, including 99%-uptime guarantee and regular backups!
+    Cryptomator Hub is also offered as a hosted solution, including 99.5%-uptime guarantee and regular backups!
 Visit https://cryptomator.org/hub/ for more information.

 Summary
 -------